Dehghanni/Teofl/Writing.md

   - more meeting rooms -\&gt; more meeting – collective decisions – common goals – passionate – solve individual prblms together – more eager
 - **long assgnmnt for young students**
   - ---------
-- **people who always criticise are not good teammembers**
+- **people who always criticize are not good team members**
   - although criticism is a good thing as a fault-finding behavior – eye-opener – hard for evbdy to be told they are wrong – continuing criticsm will lead to conflics
   - continual criticism impede the way to progress – better to be proactive and try to make change not only disapprove of others
 - **digital devices for children**
-  - affect ppl&#39;s mental health advrsly, this is especially true **in respect of** children.
-Appealing and gained massive popularity, spend hours, scenes in games or net. also imp is physical health, prevalent obesity plus spinal discomfort, bad posture,
+  - affect people&#39;s mental health adversely, this is especially true **in respect of** children.
+Appealing and gained massive popularity, spend hours, scenes in games or net, which glorify violence and bully behavior and make children fall prey to juvenile delinquencies a few years down the road.. also imp is physical health, prevalent obesity plus spinal discomfort, bad posture,
   - Stifle their creativity, creativity does not constitute an inherent talent, UI/UX designers , easy to use, crush their eagerness to seek challenges, hinder dvlpmnt of brain
 - **first-year ss lack of study skills**
   - --------